 What Are Bitcoin Runes?
-A Beginner's Guide to the New BRC-20 Token Alternative
+A Beginner's to the New Token Protocol

 Runes is the latest fungible token protocol to hit the Bitcoin ecosystem, with promises of simplicity and efficiency.
 In this guide, you will discover what Bitcoin Runes are, how they work, how they differ from BRC-20 tokens, and how to safely store them in your Xverse Runes wallet.